Colosseum (band): Reunion, 1994–2015

-After 23 years, the band played what Jon referred to as 'the last hurrah!' before a packed and very appreciative audience at the Shepherd's Bush Empire, London on 28 February 2015.
-Special 'guest' was Ana Gracey, the daughter of Jon Hiseman and Barbara Thompson.
+After 23 years the band played what Hiseman referred to as 'the last hurrah!' before an audience at the Shepherd's Bush Empire, London, on 28 February 2015.
+Special guest was Ana Gracey, the daughter of Jon Hiseman and Barbara Thompson.
 Together with Chris Farlowe she sang her own composition "Blues to Music", which was also included on the final Colosseum CD.

-Second reunion, 2019–present
+Second reunion, 2020–present

 Colosseum reunited again after the death of Jon Hiseman to play selected shows in 2020.
 The line-up is Chris Farlowe, Clem Clempson and Mark Clarke, joined by Kim Nishikawara (sax), Adrian Askew (keys, organ) and Malcolm Mortimore (drums).
 In September 2020, it was reported that the keyboard position would be filled by Nick Steed.

-This line-up started touring on the 29th of August in Hamburg at Landhaus Walter to be continued in UK.
-On April 15 2022, they released their new studio album "Restoration".
+This line-up started touring on 29 August in Hamburg at Landhaus Walter to be continued in UK.
+On 15 April 2022 they released their new studio album, Restoration.